 ((Independent roleplay and ask blog for Youmu Konpaku of Touhou.
 I'll roleplay with any fandom and any OCs.

-All icons are made by me.
+All icons are made by me; please ask if you'd like to use them.
 No images are mine.))

 Current M!A: None.